mscbuild/portfolio-webdeveloper/SECURITY.md

 - The location of the affected source code (tag/branch/commit or direct URL)
 - Any special configuration required to reproduce the issue
 - What version(s) you've tested on and what other versions you think may be affected
-- The environment in which you tested the exploit, including but not limited to OS family/version and Python version
+- The environment in which you tested the exploit, including but not limited to OS family/version
 - Step-by-step instructions to reproduce the issue
 - Proof-of-concept or exploit code (if possible)
 - Impact of the issue, including how an attacker might exploit the issue